 Nobody wants that.

-So, if you’re currently pushing out shitty half reps because the weight is too heavy or your form isn’t there yet, it’s time to scale it back, reduce the weight and focus on proper range of movement and adequate depth to break parallel.
+So, if you’re currently pushing out shitty half reps because the weight is too heavy or your form isn’t there yet, it’s time to scale it back, reduce the weight and focus on a proper range of movement and adequate depth to break parallel.

 @@Weightlifting is a skill and like any skill, it needs to be practised regularly for you to improve@@, by increasing the number of times per week that you squat or increasing the sets and reps you perform to boost your weekly squat volume you’ll see your form and technique improve.

 As your proficiency improves so will your ability to hand heavier and heavier loads.
 Additionally, by squatting for often you’ll be able to invest time in fixing any flaws in your form which will also contribute to being able to add weight to the bar.